SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/grouping-devices.html.md

 From the device perspective:

 1. Select a device from the device list and open it.
 2. In the "Info" tab, scroll down to the "Groups assignment" card.
+Click on the drop-down field and enter the name of the group in which you wish to add the device.
+In the drop-down field, only matching groups will be highlighted and groups which do not contain the provided text in their names will be hidden.
-In the drop-down field, select the group you want to assign the device to.
+3. Select the group in which you want to assign the device.
-3. Click **Add to group**.
+4. Click **Assign**.

 <img src="/guides/images/users-guide/DeviceManagement/DevMgmt_GroupAssignment.png" alt="Add to group" style="max-width: 50%">

 If you search for a group by its name which does not exist yet, a **New** button will appear so that you can create a new group with this name from here and assign the device to that group.

+In order to create a new group, the user must have the following permissions:

+- ROLE_INVENTORY\_CREATE
+- ROLE_INVENTORY\_ADMIN

 <img src="/guides/images/users-guide/DeviceManagement/devmgmt-group-assignment-new.png" alt="new group" style="max-width: 50%">